Oman Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In 2015, Oman submitted its Intended Nationally Determined Contribution (INDC) to UNFCCC, which has not been ratified yet.
+In 2019, Oman submitted its Nationally Determined Contribution (NDC) to UNFCCC.
 The target for 2030 is to reduce its GHG emissions by 2% compared to a BAU level.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)